-- Investment in behaviour & engagement strategies aimed at students at risk of exclusion. - College courses resulting in vocational qualifications that can lead to post 16 pathways - One-to-one tuition to maintain core subjects - Social skills courses - Intervention strategies involving one-to-one and small group work - Holiday classes / summer schools
+- Investment in behaviour & engagement strategies aimed at students at risk of exclusion. - College courses resulting in vocational qualifications that can lead to post 16 pathways - One-to-one tuition to maintain core subjects - Social skills courses - Intervention strategies involving one-to-one and small group work

+- Holiday classes

+- Resources e.g. maths watch

+- SISRA data tracking package

+- Vocational learning i.e. alternative curriculum

+- College courses

+- The impact of these investments in 2013/14 were:

+- Less than 1% neets

-- Resources e.g. maths watch, my maths, SAM learning - SISRA data tracking package - Vocational learning i.e. alternative curriculum opportunities - College courses - The impact of these investments in 2012/13 were: - 0% neets - 99% A G in GCSE - No permanent exclusions - Overall attendance significantly above average - Fixed term exclusions significantly below average - 94% of our students achieved 5 A C in 2013. - All whole cohort measures and English and maths progress measures meeting FFTD estimates - Gifted and Talented - The Trust also had an active programme to support its most gifted and talented students with partnerships with a number of organisations including Warwick University, Med Link and Clare College Cambridge. - 32% of the 2013 GCSE results were A and A with approx. 1/3 of our students obtaining 5 A to A grades.
+- No permanent exclusions

+- Overall attendance above average

+- Fixed term exclusions significantly below average

+- 73% of our students achieved 5 A C (GCSE) and 86% A-C (A Level) in 2014

+- All whole cohort measures and English and maths progress measures meeting or exceeding FFTD estimates

+- Gifted and Talented

+- The Trust also had an active programme to support its most gifted and talented students with partnerships with a number of organisations including Warwick University, Med Link and Clare College Cambridge.

+- 35% of the 2014 GCSE results were A and A